kyma-project/kyma/docs/03-tutorials/00-application-connectivity/ac-07-revoke-client-cert.md

 ---
-title: Revoke a client certificate
+title: Revoke a client certificate (AC)
 ---

 You can revoke a client certificate generated for your Application.
 Revocation prevents a certificate from being [renewed](ac-06-renew-client-cert.md).
 A revoked certificate, however, continues to be valid until it expires.